De bene esse: United States

 In the context of American law, a proceeding de bene esse is one "which [is] taken ex parte or provisionally and [is] allowed to stand as well done for the present."
 A deposition that is used or intended to be used in place of a witness' live testimony in court is referred to as a de bene esse deposition.

 In past times, an appearance de bene esse was a special appearance made solely to contest jurisdiction.
 The procedure has long been abolished in most if not all jurisdictions in favor of allowing jurisdictional objections to be made either by motion or set out as an affirmative defense in a responsive pleading (an answer to the complaint): in the Federal courts, the procedure was superannuated by the adoption of the Federal Rules of Civil Procedure, and, in Pennsylvania, by a 1965 amendment to the state rules of civil procedure.
 The procedure has been referred to by sovereign citizens.

+Canada

+In Canadian law, taking of commission evidence at a provincial court level - particularly in hearing the Oral Testimony of [Indigenous] Elders known better as “Elders Protocol”, must be specially requested and only admitted on the hearing Court’s acceptance and approval by issuing an “Elders Protocol Order”.
+Evidence given under such an Order can include oral stories and oral history, demonstrative evidence (ceremonies, dance, drums, song, dress), and other traditional customs the Elders may use to share their knowledge and stories relating to the case at hand.
+All such evidence must be taken de bene esse.
+For example, see Restoule et. al. v.
+Ontario (Court no. C-3512-14), and Restoule v.
+Canada (Court no. C-3512-14A).